 Choose an email account for receiving DKIM records

 A great thing about DMARC is that, when set up, your server starts sending you daily reports of how your emails performed (separate aggregate and forensic reports).
 This way, you can quickly spot any abnormalities and improve your performance using data.

-Once you have your record, you can go ahead and add it as a DNS Record.
-You may be able to do it on your own or, in some cases, the help of your hosting provider may be needed.
+Once you have your record, you can go ahead and add it as a DNS record.
+You may be able to do this on your own, or, in some cases, the help of your hosting provider may be needed.

 Three major DMARC myths busted

 Partially true.
 DMARC indeed aims to prevent email spoofing and phishing attacks.
 However, there is more to DMARC than that.